May 06, 2013

 About the author

-lift truck columnist and contributing editor, has a degree in Journalism from Keene State College and has studied business management at Franklin Pierce.
-Contact Josh Bond
+Josh Bond is Senior Editor for Modern, and was formerly Modern’s lift truck columnist and associate editor.
+He has a degree in Journalism from Keene State College and has studied business management at Franklin Pierce University.